 Vanessa’s course is a great example of creating courses in a niche topic area, but one that attracts a wide audience.
 If you look at her reviews, you will see that students are motivated to take her course for all kinds of reasons and solutions.
 She also created a huge audience with this first course that has propelled her to achieve three bestselling courses.

-Vanessa has been at course creation since 2012 and thus has several words of wisdom:
+Vanessa has creating best selling Udemy courses since 2012 and thus has several words of wisdom:

 1. Make your course complete-able

 How do you do that?
 Have just one goal for what you want users to take away from the course.
 Not three goals as you often see, but just one.
 This makes it much more digestible and provides a kind of “light at the end of the tunnel” for the student, which encourages them to complete the course.
 It also makes it much easier to create the course.